qodesmith/create-new-app/README.md

 ### Guided Process

 It couldn't be easier to use Create New App.
-Simply type `create-new-app` (or `cna` for short) and you'll start the guided process, being asked up to 5 questions:
+Simply type `create-new-app` (or `cna` for short) and you'll start the guided process:

 1. Enter a name for your app
-2. Would you like to include Redux?
-3. Would you like to include React Router?
+2. Would you like to include React Router?
-4. Would you like to include an Express server?
+3. Would you like to include an Express server?
-5. Would you like to include MongoDB?
+4. Would you like to include MongoDB?

 ### Manual Options